Lantern: Uses

 Lanterns may be used in religious observances.
 In the Eastern Orthodox Church, lanterns are used in religious processions and liturgical entrances, usually coming before the processional cross.
 Lanterns are also used to transport the Holy Fire from the Church of the Holy Sepulchre on Great Saturday during Holy Week.

 Lanterns are used in many Asian festivals.
 During the Ghost Festival, lotus shaped lanterns are set afloat in rivers and seas to symbolically guide the lost souls of forgotten ancestors to the afterlife.
 During the Lantern Festival, the displaying of many lanterns is still a common sight on the 15th day of the first lunar month throughout China.
 During other Chinese festivities, kongming lanterns (sky lanterns) can be seen floating high into the air.
-However, some jurisdictions and organizations ban the use of sky lanterns because of concerns about fire and safety.
+However, some jurisdictions, such as in Canada, some states in the U.S., and parts of India, as well as some organizations, ban the use of sky lanterns because of concerns about fire and safety.

 The term "lantern" can be used more generically to mean a light source, or the enclosure for a light source, even if it is not portable.
 Decorative lanterns exist in a wide range of designs.
 Some hang from buildings, such as street lights enclosed in glass panes.
-Others are placed on or just above the ground; low-light varieties can function as decoration or landscape lighting, and can be a variety of colours and sizes.
+Others are placed on or just above the ground; low-light varieties can function as decoration or landscape lighting and can be a variety of colors and sizes.
 The housing for the top lamp and lens section of a lighthouse may be called a lantern.

 Etymology

 The word lantern comes via French from Latin lanterna meaning "lamp, torch," possibly itself derived from Greek.

-An alternate historical spelling was "lanthorn", believed to derive from the early use of horn windows.
+An alternate historical spelling was "lanthorn", possibly derived from the ancient use of animal horn to cover window apertures, but allow in light.
+A lanthorn might have been significantly larger and brighter than a lantern.